- Push Notification KPIs to Measure As Per Industry

 - Response to your new product or brand

-Content & Video-Based websites
+Content and video-based websites

 - Number of page visits, and video views after a push notification campaign